strata property management top ryde city

 Who is Responsible in Strata?

-For more detailed information on which area of your property is considered common property, and thus the responsibility of the owners corporation, download SCA’s Who is Responsible Guide
+For more detailed information on what areas of your property are considered common property (and therefore the responsibility of the owners corporation), download the SCA Whos Responsible Guide or visit the NSW Government strata resources.

-The strata manager is engaged by the scheme and is accountable to all owners as a group.
-The strata manager is appointed to assist with making sure that the scheme is fulfilling all its legislated obligations.
+The strata manager is engaged by the owners corporation and is accountable to all owners as a group.
+They help ensure the scheme complies with the Strata Schemes Management Act 2015 and other relevant legislation.

 ^